Fake apologies and the power of sincerity. Moral values in action

 Expression of regret

-Recognition of responsibility
+Acceptance of responsibility

-Voluntary recognition
+Voluntary confession

-Suggestion to rectify the situation
+Offer to fix the situation yourself

 Asking for forgiveness